 FutureWater applies a state-of-the-art toolset, including tools that are being developed in-house, to a wide range of sustainable hydropower projects.
 Depending on the context and issues of concern, a tool and data sources are selected, including remote sensing datasets on glacier extent for high mountain areas, reanalysis datasets for a consistent global climate data, and hydrological models.

-For example, for small hydropower run-of-river projects in high mountain areas, typically the glacio-hydrological model SPHY is applied to assess flow duration curves and floods extremes.
+For example, for small hydropower run-of-river projects in high mountain areas, typically the glacio-hydrological model SPHY is applied to assess flow duration curves and floods extremes, for technical due diligence or feasibility studies.
 The same model, in combination with climate model ensemble outputs, can be used to assess climate risks, climate change impacts and to evaluate the scope for increasing climate resilience to hydropower assets.